The Blindside Victory

 Don’t get ahead of God.
 Wait for His answer and His battle strategy.

-Because of this sensitivity, when wickedness is nearby—especially when it's not well hidden, which is often the case—it’s rare for me to miss it.
-I’m tempted to immediately go into war mode.
+Because of this sensitivity, when wickedness is nearby—especially when it's not well hidden, which is often the case—I’m tempted to immediately go into war mode.
 Not because I’m directly affected, but because I can sense when someone else is.
 I want to go to war in the spirit for them.

 But here’s what I had to learn: just because there is a battle to be fought and I sense it, doesn’t mean I’m the one approved or commissioned to fight it.